I evaluate products and clearly explain their features based on my background as a technology writer with a Master of Science degree.

 What has been your experience with Mint's customer service?

-I experienced communicating with Mint customer support both on the phone and via Reddit.
-In both cases, they answered my questions thoroughly and clearly without waiting.
-They have proven to me that they focus on customer satisfaction.
+I experienced communicating with Mint customer support when I had some questions.
+They answered me thoroughly and clearly without waiting.
+They proved to me that they focus on customer satisfaction.

 Overall, I can't be more pleased with the service and support.
 Some people say that T-mobile has some dead spots, but I found that to be the case with AT&T and Verizon too.
 None of the major carriers cover the entire United States without gaps here and there.